conscious-incompetence/conscious-incompetence.github.io/_posts/2015-05-20-lambda-calculus.md

 turns out that Hilbert’s decision problem belongs in this class, and thus Hilbert’s Program was doomed.
 Turing published this result in 1936.

-{{ %aside }}
-Historical sidenote: Turing was a prolific researcher and became involved in a number of Computer Science-related problems.
-Many people have heard of the *Turing Test* for Artificial Intelligence, which he invented.
-Turing was also a significant contributor to the World War II war effort in Bletchley Park, the nerve center of the Allies’ efforts to break the German secret codes.
-He was also gay, and despite his many contributions the British government’s intolerance of his lifestyle led to his early and tragic death.
-{{ %endaside }}

 ## Alonzo Church